“I wish I could stop being introverted!”

 It’s not something to be less of, but something to be more understanding and nurturing of.

 I hope I’ve helped you remember that when you experience those moments of doubt.
-When you wish that you weren’t ‘such an introvert’ that you remember and enjoy the amazing (fixed) blessings of such a temperament.
+When you wish that you weren’t ‘such an introvert’ that you remember and enjoy the amazing blessings of such a temperament.
 It doesn’t stop you from doing anything you WANT to do, once you begin to live in a positive relationship with it.

 When people want or expect you to be different just remember that you’re not alone and that in time the world will come to fully accept the quiet and gentle rebels that make up 50% of it.

 …it might also be worth remembering that on occasion extroverts wish they were less extroverted.
-In fact a few days ago I heard someone lamenting the fact that they say things out loud before thinking them through.
+In fact a few days ago I heard someone lamenting the fact that they think out loud.
+They were wishing they could think things through first.